lucyinthesky2111/the-one-with-all-the-questions/docs/README.md

 5:4 – this aspect ratio was chosen as it gives a good balance between height and width, which makes it a good match for images intended to be viewed on a screen.

 ###  Image animation
-All images used on the site (except the hero image) subtly rotate in some way when hovered over, to add visual interest and interactivity.
+All images used on the site (except the hero image) subtly grow or rotate when hovered over, to add visual interest and interactivity.

 ## Logo